RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 ## ERROR: The Python ssl extension was not compiled.
 Missing the OpenSSL lib?

 0. First, check
-  * if you actually have OpenSSL and its headers installed
+  * if you actually have OpenSSL and its headers installed (and for the right architecture and ecosystem if there are more than one at your machine)
   * if the problem is resolved by upgrading Pyenv to the latest release and to the head version

 1. **OpenSSL is installed to an uncommon location.**